 A. Entries can be shown in hand or on horseback.
-Lead-line style entries will not be accepted.B.
-Costumes should show imagination, ingenuity and clearly represent the efforts of the exhibitor.
+Lead-line style entries will not be accepted.

-C. All entries should be accompanied by a $3^{"}x5^{"}$ card which contains: the name of the exhibitor, county and region, and the theme of the costume or an explanation of the purpose or intent.
+B. Costumes should show imagination, ingenuity and clearly represent the exhibitor's efforts.C.
+All entries should be accompanied by a 3-inch by 5-inch card which contains the name of the exhibitor, county and region, and the theme of the costume or an explanation of the purpose or intent.

-D. No skits or acts will be accepted
+D. No skits or acts will be accepted.

-E. All exhibitors must design the costumes in such a manner as to permit movement at the walk and to be safe.
+E. All exhibitors must design costumes in such a manner as to permit movement at the walk and to be safe.

-F. No costume will be permitted to enter or remain in the ring, if in the opinion of the judge, ringmaster or the show committee, the costume is deemed to create a hazardous situation for the exhibitor or any other exhibitor, the horse is unruly to the point of being unable to manage or as a result of activity during the class the costume is seriously damaged or deteriorated.
+F. No costume will be permitted to enter or remain in the ring if, in the opinion of the judge, ringmaster or show committee, the costume is deemed to create a hazardous situation for the exhibitor or any other exhibitor, the horse is unruly to the point of being unmanageable or as a result of activity during the class the costume is seriously damaged or deteriorated.

-- G. Evaluation and placing shall be at the discretion of show management and/or the judge - H. More than 10 consecutively placed ribbons may be awarded for this class (i.e. special recognition, funniest, prettiest, most creative, etc.).
+G. Evaluation and placing shall be at the discretion of show management and/or the judge.
+H. More than ten consecutively placed ribbons may be awarded for this class (i.e., special recognition, funniest, prettiest, most creative, etc.).